vignedev/peek-a-mob/minecraft_shader/readme.md

 Currently, the R channel is set to 1 if the entity is a hostile one, the G channel when it is a friendly one.
 The blue channel is for now reserved for depth, just in case we might need it in the future.

+## Limitations

+NVIDIA GPUs, on both Linux and Windows, for some reason does not clear the GBuffers between renders, which is why the output of those GBuffers individual channels are binary.

 ## Resources

 | Link | Description |